 Driving provides older people freedom, independence, and key social interactions with their community that many people take for granted in their youth.
 But the privilege of driving is based on the ability to safely operate a motor vehicle.
 Drivers aged 70 and over have an increased motor vehicle crash risk per miles driven in comparison to middle-aged drivers.
 Those that drive infrequently are at greatest risk.
 Thus, impaired function due to age-related disorders should be viewed as a flashing yellow traffic signal—a warning that driving privileges should be reassessed.

-With aging, the ability to do daily activities (functional ability) declines to some degree in every person.
+As people age, the ability to do daily activities (functional ability) declines to some degree in every person.
 Also, older people, on average, tend to have more disorders and disabilities than do younger people.
 But the changes that accompany aging are more than just changes in health.
-Social issues (such as living arrangements or type of daily activities) influence an older person's risk and experience of illness.
+Social issues (such as living arrangements and type of daily activities) influence an older person's risk and experience of illness.